wtfpsalms/dir2txt/README.md

 - 👁️ Smart handling of hidden files
 - 📊 Built-in depth control for large directories
 - ⚡ Lightweight and fast
-- 🛡️ No dependencies required
+- 🎨 Professional icon integration

+## Latest Version: v1.0.1
+- Added custom application icons
+- Enhanced visual integration with Windows

 ## Installation

-1. Download `dir2txt.exe` from the [Releases](../../releases) page
+1. Download `dir2txt_setup.exe` from the [Releases](../../releases) page
 2. Run the installer
 3. Follow the installation wizard
 4. Done!
-Right-click any folder to use the tool
+Look for the dir2txt icon when you right-click any folder

 ## Usage

 1. Right-click any folder or empty space in Windows Explorer
-2. Select "Generate Directory Structure" from the context menu
+2. Select "Generate Directory Structure" from the context menu (look for the dir2txt icon)
 3. Two views are automatically generated:
    - A `directory_structure.txt` file in the selected folder
    - An instant ASCII tree preview in the console